AmyLHuang/AndriodStudioHelloWorld/README.md

 ## Notes

 A challenge I encountered while building the app was setting up the emulator.
-However, after tinkering around for a few minutes, I was able to make it work.
+However, after tinkering around for a few minutes, I was able to figure out the problem and fixed it.

 ## License